GRZ4NA/EasyDiscordBot/README.md

 params - an object that contains bot's basic configuration
 - name - string - your bot's name (will appear in help message)
 - prefix - string - your bot's prefix ("!" if not specified)
-- discordToken - string - discord bot token
+- discordToken - string - Discord bot token

 Connect your app to Discord using: